RESTORING PERSONHOOD ONE LOCAL COMMUNITY AT A TIME

 dEFY THE UNJUST LAW

 Once your community has matured in its embrace of a culture of life and is prepared for challenges, it passes local ordinances and statutes that prevent abortions from being performed and/or funded within the jurisdiction.
-Step 3 requires a strong, educated community that is able to defend its position politically, legally, and morally so it can peacefully defy judicial tyranny and the unjust ruling of Roe v Wade.
+Step 3 requires a strong, educated community that is able to defend its position politically, legally, and morally so it can peacefully defy judicial tyranny and unjust laws.

 SAFE CITIES: FAQ

-Since the unjust, unconstitutional Roe v.
-Wade decision in 1973, American citizens in all 50 states have been forced to allow the killing of pre-born children.
+From 1973 until 2022, the unjust, unconstitutional Roe v.
+Wade decision forced American citizens in all 50 states to allow the killing of pre-born children.
+Though Dobbs v.
+Jackson’s Women’s Health has reversed this decision and declares there is “no constitutional right to abortion,” it fails to grant pre-born children equal protection under the law, thereby allowing the slaughter to continue.
 This injustice directly defies the Declaration of Independence, the 5th and 14th Amendments to the Constitution, most state constitutions, and more importantly, the law of God: You shall not murder (Exodus 20:13).

 A Safe City or County, therefore, promotes and defends the Divine right to life—from conception to natural death, without exception—within its local jurisdiction.
 A Safe City or County upholds the U.S. Constitution and submits to God and His law.
-It does not follow the federal government’s requirement to permit the killing of innocent human beings.
+It does not follow state or federal requirements to permit the killing of innocent human beings.
 In addition, the 10thAmendment to the Constitution grants to the States and to the People powers “not delegated to the United States.”
 Specifically, the 10th Amendment grants the power to establish and enforce laws protecting the welfare, safety, and health of the public.
-A Safe City or County uses its 10thAmendment power to protect the welfare, safety, and health of its people, born and pre-born, by ignoring the unjust, unconstitutional Roe decision and all its precedents.
+A Safe City or County uses its 10thAmendment power to protect the welfare, safety, and health of its people, born and pre-born.

 The Safe City movement seeks to restore law and order and to protect our fundamental, God-given right to life by re-establishing the legal personhood of the pre-born.
 Anarchy is the opposite of restoration of law and order; it is the destruction of it.
 The inalienable right to life doesn’t come from government, but from our Creator.
 The federal government was established to secure and protect this fundamental right.
 When the government removes or destroys this right—through the judiciary, the executive branch, or the legislature—it ignores the same Constitution that its members swore to uphold.
 It is the right and the duty of the People, who established the U.S. Constitution (according to its Preamble) and who are granted powers by the 10th Amendment “not delegated to the United States,” to institute a government that will protect the life and liberty of its people.
 For this to occur, the People of the United States must call for it.